DevDaveJ/facerecog/README.md

 ## Usage

-After starting the app by running `npm start`, click on the Sign-In button (not implemented).
+After starting the app by running `npm start`, click on the Sign-In button.
 You will then be presented with a field to enter the URL of an image.
 Image is loaded on pasting the url.
 Attempt to recognise faces takes place on clicking the 'Detect' button.

 ## Other npm scripts
 ### `npm test`